Boccca2014/CodeGra.de/docs/user/autotest/tests.rst

 overview of all the tests that have been run, which ones failed, and the output that was produced in the case of failure.

-Use-cases
+Use cases
 ~~~~~~~~~
-Unit Tests are useful if you want to run many tests but condense ther output
+Unit Tests are useful if you want to run many tests but condense their output
 into a single entry in the test category.
 They are also useful when you already
 have a unit testing setup, and do not want to translate them all into
 individual AutoTest tests.